mmtk/mmtk-julia/README.md

 In `mmtk-core` we currently support either Immix or StickyImmix implementations.
 Build it with `cargo build --features immix` or `cargo build --features stickyimmix`.
+Optionally, add the `non_moving` feature when building the Rust binding for disabling object movement, which is enabled by default (although we are currently pinning the vast majority of objects).
 Add `--release` at the end if you would like to have a release build, otherwise it is a debug build.
 For a release build with debugging information, first add `debug = true` under `[profile.release]` in `mmtk/Cargo.toml`.